Skip to Content

 Buttonloop is excited to be hosting Marge Blanc, MA CCC-SLP, for a FREE webinar series discussing Gestalt Language Processing.
 She is the Director of the Communication Development Center (CDC) in Madison, Wisconsin, the non-profit clinic she founded in 1997.
 Until two years ago, CDC provided individualized physical and linguistic support for neurotypical and neuro-divergent children and young adults with complex communication profiles.
 Now CDC is the center of a growing international effort to share research and resources about gestalt language development.

-For more information about GLP and Natural Language Acquisition watch this video and send your questions in for the webinar with Marge:
+For more information about GLP and Natural Language Acquisition watch this video in addition to signing up for the webinar series!

 https://naturalcommunication.com/products/one-hour-introduction-to-nla-w-marge-blanc-paulina-elias-and-amanda-blackwell